openshift/installer/Documentation/install/bare-metal/metal-terraform.md

 $ terraform destroy -var-file=build/${CLUSTER}/terraform.tfvars platforms/metal
 ```

-### Known issues and workarounds
+## Known issues and workarounds

-See the [troubleshooting][troubleshooting] document for work arounds for bugs that are being tracked.
+See the [troubleshooting][troubleshooting] document for workarounds for bugs that are being tracked.

 [conventions]: ../../conventions.md
 [generic]: ../../generic-platform.md